MarselScheer/Rpkgtemplate/README.md

 The CI-pipeline will create a pkgdown site that is deployed to the branch ‘gh-pages’.
 Just go to the settings and specify that branch on the ‘pages’-entry to make the pkgdown-site accessible.
+In order to avoid to fetch the origin/gh-pages one can modify the git-config:

+    git config -e

+and then add

+    [remote "origin"]
+        ...
+        fetch = +refs/heads/main:refs/remotes/origin/main
+        fetch = +refs/heads/develop:refs/remotes/origin/develop
+        fetch = +refs/heads/feature/*:refs/remotes/origin/feature/*

+In newer versions of git (probably &gt;= 2.29) it should be also possible to exclude certain branches from fetch, like:

+    [remote "origin"]
+        ...
+        fetch = ^refs/heads/gh-pages

 $Rpkgtemplate
 =============